 But the smaller, secondary airports are usually easy to access, and far from any traffic.
 It’s especially the case if you don’t live in a city center.

-You get to US airports by staying on rural highways with no congestion all along, where you can drive the speed limit or even higher (instead of driving slowly and being bumper-to-bumper and having to account for potential delays in getting to your city’s airport because of unpredictable traffic).
+You get to US airports by staying on rural highways with no congestion all along, where you can drive the speed limit or even higher (instead of driving slowly and being bumper-to-bumper and having to account for potential delays in getting to your city’s airport because of unpredictable traffic in urban areas).

 I can only speak to Montréal (YUL) as that’s my home airport, but for anyone who doesn’t live very close to the airport, getting there is a complete nightmare (every time I go to Toronto it looks pretty horrible too, to be fair).